PatricCampbell/Glitch/docs/sample-state.md

     currentChannel: 'PopMusic,
   },
   errors: {
-    channel: ['That channel does not exist'],
+    channel: ['That channel does not exist']
   },
   session: {
     id: 1,